Advancing Cognitive Control and Mental Health Research

 How do people cope with uncertainty?
 Intolerance of Uncertainty (IU) is a trans-diagnostic concept, initially developed in relation to anxiety but increasingly posited as central to additional disorders, such as OCD where people can wash or check excessively.
 To find out more about this and additional research in the lab, click here

-The Morein Lab has contributed to The British Academy Summer Showcase 2020.
-Dr Sharon Morein discusses the link between ADHD and Horading.
+Media: The Morein Lab has contributed to The British Academy Summer Showcase 2020.
+Dr Sharon Morein discusses the link between ADHD and Hoarding.
 Click here to learn more.

 A transdiagnostic perspective of constructs underlying obsessive-compulsive and related disorders: An international Delphi consensus study (Fontenelle et al., 2020).
 Details